artikcloud/tutorial-android-OAuthStarterCode/README.md

 - Set "Redirect URL" for your application to `cloud.artik.example.oauth://oauth2callback`.
 - Under Authentication, **only check "Authorization Code with PKCE" as AUTH METHODS**.

-[Make a note of your client ID and client secret.](https://developer.artik.cloud/documentation/tools/web-tools.html#how-to-find-your-application-id), which you will need in the next step.
+[Make a note of your client ID](https://developer.artik.cloud/documentation/tools/web-tools.html#how-to-find-your-application-id), which you will need in the next step.

 ### Set up your Android project